 Recurrent pregnancy loss or miscarriages can be a heartbreaking and a frustrating cause of infertility.
 Fortunately, there is a diagnostic and treatment plan that effectively addresses the reasons that lead to miscarriages.
 It is critically important to see a knowledgeable physician skilled at treating these losses in order to find success.
 Some of the greatest advances recently in our field deal with overcoming genetic causes for repeated miscarriages.

-If you would like more information on common causes of infertility, or if you would like to schedule an appointment with one of our infertility specialists in St. George, Pleasant Grove, Ogden, and Murray, Utah, please give us a call at 801-785-5100.
+If you would like more information on common causes of infertility, or if you would like to schedule an appointment with one of our infertility specialists in St. George, Pleasant Grove, Ogden, Park City and Murray, Utah, please give us a call at 801-785-5100.
 We look forward to helping you on your journey to parenthood!